 The CV - advice on structure and more

-Your professional history or curriculum vitae (CV) is the most important part of your application documents.
-It will give the most information about your development and your motivation.
+Your resume or curriculum vitae (CV) is the most important part of your application documents.
+It will private the most information about your development and your motivation.
 That is why the CV is often read first.
 Its content and layout will decisively influence whether the rest of the application is even looked at.
 It is up to you to interest the reader in your experience and skills.

 Theoretically you can use the same CV for all your applications.
-Sometimes however it is advisable to adapt the CV to the relevant role and to emphasise particularly important skills.
+Sometimes it is advisable to adapt the CV to the relevant role and to emphasise particularly important skills.
 Your CV should be relatively short and give sufficient information on the most important career milestones.
-But take care not to make any spelling or grammatical mistakes.
+Take care not to make any spelling or grammatical mistakes.

 3 Structuring tips for your CV